NuevoFoundation/workshops/content/english/java-basics/activity-1.md

 Let’s try to write a program that says `Hello World` out by typing the line of code `System.out.print("Hello World");`

-The program prints out whatever you typed in the parenthesis of `System.out.print(`.
+The program prints out whatever you typed in the parenthesis of `System.out.print`.
 And, each line of code ends with `;`.

 After, add more statements to print numbers by putting numbers in the parenthesis (i.e. `System.out.print(2020)`) or a symbol by putting one symbol between 2 single quotes `'` (i.e. `System.out.print('@')`).

 <iframe height="600px" width="100%" src="https://repl.it/@nuevofoundation/JavaBasicsHelloWorld?lite=true#Main.java" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>

 {{% notice tip %}}
-#### Do you notice that all the statements you typed end up printing everything in one line?
+#### Did you notice that all the statements you typed printed in one line?

 Sometimes we want to enter a new line when typing.
-And, to do that, we type a slightly different code `System.out.println();`
+To do that, we type a slightly different code `System.out.println();`

 (Note: we type `println` instead of `print` to create a new line after)

-Give it a try and make all the statements in different lines above!
+Go back up and give it a try.
+Make all the statements print on different lines!
 {{% /notice %}}

 {{% notice tip %}}